 Indexes might outlive their usefulness.
 You can delete user-defined and auto-created indexes that are no longer a benefit.
 Use Predicate Statistics to help you know which indexes might be less useful.
-See Section 6.3, "Predicate Data," on page 187 for more information.
+See Section 6.3, "Predicate Data," on page 185 for more information.

-1 In Novell iManager, click the Roles and Tasks button Description: Roles and Tasks button

-- 2 Click eDirectory Maintenance > Index Management. - 3 Select a server from the list of available servers. - 4 On the Modify Indexes page, select the user- or auto-added index you want to delete. - 5 Click Delete to update the index table. - 6 Click Apply to restart Limber as a background process and initiate the change.
+- 1 In Novell iManager, click the Roles and Tasks button - 2 Click eDirectory Maintenance > Index Management. - 3 Select a server from the list of available servers. - 4 On the Modify Indexes page, select the user- or auto-added index you want to delete. - 5 Click Delete to update the index table. - 6 Click Apply to restart Limber as a background process and initiate the change.